Camping with kids - the ultimate guide!

 Carrier bags from food shops are handy for temporary bins, packing up dirty/wet clothes and a quick pack-up at the end.

-Pop some printable activities and mini pencils in a large ziploc for instant entertainment when you're pitching - my Camping Activity Book is perfect for this as it's full of activities as well as some fun recipes for after dark.
+Pop some printable activities and mini pencils in a large ziploc for instant entertainment when you're pitching - my Camping Activity Book is full of activities as well as some fun recipes for after dark.

-Want to know what to pack?
-See my top suggestions for camping with kids.
+Not sure know what to pack?
+See my top suggestions